Engin-Boot/pong-stage-venkatesh-cs/Stage0/Settings.md

   When user changes the number of players (Either 1 or 2)

-  Then module updates the number of players in memory which is later accessed by the initializatio module
+  Then module updates the number of players in memory which is later accessed by the initialization module